jg-digital-media/jgdm_snooker_scorer/readme.md

 + `3` - Ball potting tallies over player 2 ball icons by default.
 They must not be visible until the user of the application clicks the potted ball icon. `Resolved: 20-05-2025`

 + `4` - `#points_remaining` should not be less than 0.
 This bug occurs after the "MISS" button is clicked.
-This should not be possible when the table is cleared and the frame is over.
+This should not be possible when the table is cleared and the frame is over. `Resolved: 20-05-2025`

++ `5` - Every time you click the Player 1 "MISS" button, it becomes possible to click the greyed out colour buttons to tally points for that colour. `Resolved: 20-05-2025`

 ### Future Improvements